Missandei Is Dead. Long Live Nathalie Emmanuel

 Advertisement

-The Frankie Shop Double Breasted Woven Blazer; The Frankie Shop Pleated Linen Blend Pants; Flagpole Estelle & Stephanie Bikini Top, $513.47, available at FlagpoleNYC.com; Nanushka Yola Puffed Shape Platform Sandal, $397 USD, available at Nanushka.com; Agmes Sabine Earrings; Vada Bovary Bracelet, $3,200 USD, available at VadaJewelery.com
+The Frankie Shop Double Breasted Woven Blazer; The Frankie Shop Pleated Linen Blend Pants; Flagpole Estelle & Stephanie Bikini Top, £320, available at FlagpoleNYC.com; Nanushka Yola Puffed Shape Platform Sandal, £321, available at Nanushka.com; Agmes Sabine Earrings; Vada Bovary Bracelet, £2,629, available at VadaJewelery.com

 There’s a tone of heartfelt concern and sincere curiosity in Emmanuel’s voice, particularly as she discusses matters that are important to her.
 It’s a quality that likely lends itself well to her progression through film and television projects on both sides of the Atlantic; a progression that shows no signs of slowing after Four Weddings.